QUANTAXIS/QAHelper/README.md

 * `myExtension.enable`: enable/disable this extension
 * `myExtension.thing`: set to `blah` to do something

-## todo
+## Support Platform

-- to parse the parmas and it's type, auto generate params option
+- windows
+- linux

 **Enjoy!**